ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 |:-----:|:------:|:---------:|:----:|
 | 8 <span>&#8491;</span> | 12 <span>&#8491;</span> | 14 <span>&#8491;</span> | 11-15 <span>&#8491;</span> (depending on a molecule size)

+#### Properties that are very sensitive to the choice of cutoff
 Different molecular properties are affected differently by various cutoff approximations.
 Examples of properties that are very sensitive to the choice of cutoff include the surface tension [(Ahmed, 2010)]({{ page.root }}/reference.html#Ahmed-2010), the solid–liquid coexistence line [(Grosfils, 2009)]({{ page.root }}/reference.html#Grosfils-2009), the lipid bi-layer properties [(Huang, 2014)]({{ page.root }}/reference.html#Huang-2014), and the structural properties of proteins [(Piana, 2012)]({{ page.root }}/reference.html#Piana-2012).
 For such quantities even a cutoff at 2.5 $$ \sigma $$ gives inaccurate results, and in some cases the cutoff must be larger than 6 $$ \sigma $$ was required for reliable simulations [(Grosfils, 2009)]({{ page.root }}/reference.html#Grosfils-2009).

+#### Effect of cutoff on energy conservation
 Cutoff problems are especially pronounced when energy conservation is required.
 The net effect could be an increase in the temperature of the system over time.
-The best practice is to carry out trial simulations of the system under study without temperature scaling to test it for energy leaks or sources before a production run.
+The best practice is to carry out trial simulations of the system under study without temperature control to test it for energy leaks or sources before a production run.

 > ## Selecting LJ Potential Truncation Method
 > **GROMACS**